Aboriginal use of social media

 The good news with social media is that it helps overcome feelings of isolation which might lead to suicide.
 People who are connected feel slightly less isolated and if they need help their call can spread fast and wide.
 They also benefit from better education and health.

 Research found social media might be a less daunting way for users to find support and reach out when in need.
 It offers an alternative outlet for users’ feelings and thoughts, circumventing some of the social barriers to requesting help.
-Importantly, Aboriginal people are using social media to seek and offer help for issues relating to suicide and self-harm.
+Importantly, First Nations people are using social media to seek and offer help for issues relating to suicide and self-harm.

-Social media challenges for Aboriginal users
+Social media challenges for First Nations users

 - Too much suicide.
-Aboriginal people use social media to communicate around death, dying and funeral practices.
+First Nations people use social media to communicate around death, dying and funeral practices.
 They are relentlessly informed of incidents of death and also, of violence that often results in death.
 This constant flow of graphic videos and images, combined with lived experiences of racism, can lead to severe psychological problems similar to Post-traumatic Stress Disorder.

 - Loss of traditional interaction.
 Using technology for communication has disturbed traditional forms of interaction as it excludes gesture, sign, and gaze.
 Social media reduces previously accepted forms of conflict resolution and social control by Elders.
 Since there is no oversight anymore, cyber abuse can go on unaddressed and even result in suicide if no-one is aware of what is going on.